MMACS11DC1-2025/class-exercises-hotwh-et/6.7/README.md

 ### It is a contiguous and connected group of pixels
 A line must be connected across the entirety of its length.
 It is necessary to determine which pixels are connected groups.
 This is done using [Connected Component Labelling (CCL)](https://en.wikipedia.org/wiki/Connected-component_labeling).
+This is a complex algorithm which is the subject of many research papers.
+For this program, a basic version of it was implemented for simplicity.
 At a high level, this algorithm checks each "foreground" (where foreground is desired and background is not) pixel in the image.
 It then checks all neighbouring pixels to see if they are also foreground pixels.
 This process is repeated until there are no new neighbour pixels that are foreground pixels.
 The "labelling" aspect of this is done by assigning a label to each connected group.
 After all neighbour pixels are checked, the label number is incremented, so different groups are given a different label.

 This program utilized the [pseudocode given on the Wikipedia page](https://en.wikipedia.org/wiki/Connected-component_labeling#One_component_at_a_time).
 A custom class (`ImageLabelMatrix`) is used to store the labels in a matrix (list of lists) representing each pixel, which is used in